Computing properties of stable configurations of thermodynamic binding networks: Computing

 In principle, to decide whether a \tbn/ has a saturated configuration with at least a certain number of polymers, we can simply check each saturated configuration in turn.
-In practice, the number of saturated configurations is literally astronomically large even for a small \tbn/.

-[1]{\therm1'_{#1}} [1]{\therm1_{#1}} We give a small \tbn/ with a huge number of saturated configurations.
-Define recursively To make clear that these monomers are distinct, we define $\badtbn{n}$ to be $\badtbnh{n}$ but with a unique site $\mathbf{m}_i$ added to each monomer.
-Figure~\ref{tree} illustrates two distinct configurations of $\badtbn{3}$.
+In practice, the number of saturated configurations is typically astronomically large ---for example, recall that the TBN in Fig.~\ref{fig:circuit} has about $10 ^ {61}$ saturated configurations.
+Thus any naive approach that somehow enumerates the saturated configurations to identify the ones with the greatest number of polymers is bound to fail.
+Yet in under a minute, \footnote{ For exact timing on this and other examples, see our software package and the documentation of the examples in it ~\cite{solver}.} our $\psat$ solving approach finds $S(\therm1)$ for the example and inputs in Fig.~\ref{fig:circuit}, and also checks $\ptogether$, a harder problem that we define in Section~\ref{stablyfree}.
+It does this using the Glucose $\psat$ solver built and run with default options ~\cite{audemard2009predicting}.